pypeit/PypeIt/doc/image_proc.rst

 Basic Image Processing
 ======================

-Here we describe the basic image processing steps performed by ``PypeIt``, specifically their order, salient details, and how to toggle specific steps using the :ref:`pypeit_file`.
+Here we describe the basic image processing steps performed by PypeIt, specifically their order, salient details, and how to toggle specific steps using the :ref:`pypeit_file`.
 This description is meant to be general to *all* spectrographs.
 For instrument-specific advice, see :ref:`spec_details`.
 Also